 We have ownership interests in less than majority-owned joint ventures and investments, principally Sherman and C-BASS.
 Sherman is principally engaged in purchasing and collecting for its own account delinquent consumer receivables, which are primarily unsecured, and in originating and servicing subprime credit card receivables.
-As described under "Summary - Recent Developments - Sherman," we are negotiating a transaction with Sherman under which Sherman could acquire our entire interest in Sherman.
 Historically, C-BASS was principally engaged in the business of investing in the credit risk of subprime single-family residential mortgages.
 In 2007, C-BASS ceased its operations and is managing its portfolio pursuant to a consensual, non-bankruptcy restructuring, under which its assets are to be paid out over time to its secured and unsecured creditors.

-As used in this prospectus, "we," "us" and "our" refer to MGIC Investment Corporation's consolidated operations.
+As used in this annual report, "we," "us" and "our" refer to MGIC Investment Corporation's consolidated operations.
 Sherman, C-BASS and our other less than majority-owned joint ventures and investments are not consolidated with us for financial reporting purposes, are not our subsidiaries and are not included in the terms "we," "us" and "our."
 The description of our business in this document generally does not apply to our international operations which began in 2007, are conducted only in Australia and are immaterial.